-When someone mentions vitamin C you may think of a tall glass of orange juice or some leafy kale, but did you know this great supplement is also a powerful — and highly regarded — skincare ingredient?
+When someone mentions vitamin C you may think of a tall glass of orange juice or some leafy kale, but this supplement is also a powerful — and highly regarded — skincare ingredient!
 What does this multitasking vitamin do?
 Who should use vitamin C products?
 We’ve got answers for you.

 What is Vitamin C?